KinnairdGames/Mu/README.md

 1) Mu_Fronts.pdf
 2) Mu_Backs.pdf

+Updated with numbers in all four corners.
 Print duplex or equivalent, flipping on long side

 ## 3D components
 1) Mu_Chief.stl x2 - for denoting the Chief, and chosen trump